aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

 This will:

-- Create a CloudVision Configlet for each device in the inventory, containing the device’s entire configuration.
+- Create a CloudVision Configlet for each device in the inventory, containing the device's entire configuration.
 - Build out containers within CloudVision that represent the hierarchy of groups represented in the inventory.
 - Create tasks to apply the new configuration to each device within the inventory.